sgoguen/metabox/README.md

 What if we rethought everything from the ground-up and created a symbolic/sandboxed language for an LLM?
 Do we create a Lisp, an ML, a Haskell?

+What if we started with something from something from the [PL Zoo](https://plzoo.andrej.com/)?